 The ETR 2021 found that Nigeria had one of the largest increases in the number of people facing crisis levels of food insecurity in 2020, behind only Afghanistan and the Democratic Republic of Congo and that water risk levels in Nigeria were also very high.
 With the Nigerian population growing rapidly, (the ETR 2021 estimates that by 2050 Nigeria will have had a 95% population increase) this is set to exacerbate the nation’s extensive food security and water risk issues further.

 The ETR 2021 also found that there were 3,299,013 displaced in Nigeria in 2020 result of conflict and ecological degradation and that most of those people were displaced internally.
 Wale Adeboye says this internal displacement is not only a result of conflict and ecological degradation but is also driving it.

 This is an example of a vicious cycle, something that was a key finding of the ETR 2021.

 Wale Adeboye says he has found that displacement and forced migration played a significant role in the northern Nigerian conflict of 2001, and continues to be a significant driver.
 He also says that such cycles are not broken by decisive military victories or violence, but with good governance, adroit resource management and considered international intervention.

-Wale Adeboye’s most recent academic accomplishment is a Professional Certificate in Positive Peace, a field of study looking at peace not as an absence of violence, by a systemic foundation from which a peace society can be built.
+Wale Adeboye’s most recent academic accomplishment is a Professional Certificate in Positive Peace, a field of study looking at peace not as an absence of violence, but by a systemic foundation from which a peaceful society can be built.